Amherst Barrow Whatman: World War II

 Whatman took part actively in several war theatres.
 In 1942, Alexander Glen (former leader of the OUAE) recommended Whatman to participate in Operation Fritham as British Liaison Officer.
 This required him to be seconded to the Navy and temporarily becoming a Special Operations Executive operative.
 In May 1942, Operation Fritham had a bad start, after losing radio contact the two Norwegian ships sailing to Spitsbergen were stuck in the ice fjord and immediately attacked by German Condor aircraft.
 As a consequence, the trawlers Isbjiorn and Selis were sunk and 14 troops were killed, amongst them Commander Evesdrup and the British officer A S T Godfrey.

 In the aftermath of this attack Whatman managed to reestablish communication with HQ.
 His technical skills proved very effective to communicate with the flying boat Catalina and to get the necessary reinforcements.
 This was named Operation Gearbox.
-In November 1943 he returned to the School of Signals as Senior instructor and two years laters he moved to HQ ALFSEA.
+In November 1943 he returned to the School of Signals as Senior instructor and two years later he moved to HQ ALFSEA.

 Later career

 Whatman left the Army in 1952 and he was going to spend the next years working as a Radio and Television Engineer for Rediffusion, first in London and later in Preston.

 He was a British Radio Amateur with call-sign G2BQ and a member of RSGB and RSARS During his retirement he enjoyed the radio hobby, sailing and beekeeping.
 Along his life, he maintained a strong Christian faith, he was churchwarden for nine years and singer in the choir.
-Whatman died in Japan while on holidays.
+Whatman died in Japan while on holiday.